Darling River Eco Corridor #36

 Project Information:

-Darling River Eco Corridor #36 is a Human-Induced Regeneration (HIR) carbon project located approximately 40km south of the remote township of Wanaaring and 180km west of Bourke in outback New South Wales.
-Registered in May 2018, the project covers a substantial area of 57,164 hectares within the Mulga Lands bioregion.
+Darling River Eco Corridor #36 is a Human-Induced Regeneration (HIR) project located in the remote rangelands of Western New South Wales, approximately 45km south of Wanaaring and 180km west of Bourke.
+Registered in May 2018, the project covers a substantial area of roughly 57,164 hectares within the Bourke Shire Council local government area.
+The region is part of the Western Division, where the predominant land use is extensive grazing of sheep, goats, and cattle on leasehold properties.